Gun Show Information

 - Show hours are Saturday 9-5 and Sunday 10-4.
 Someone needs to man your booth each day until the show closes.

 - Table prices are $75 at all shows.
 Reservations are held for 10 days without a 50% deposit.
-To secure the same table location at the next show reserve by Sunday at 5 pm with a 50% deposit.
+To secure the same or similar table location atthe next show reserve by Sunday at 1 pm with a 50% deposit.
 The $5 discount is only applicable if tables are re-reserved at the show.
 All tables not reserved by 5 pm are open for reservations by other vendors.

 - Non-related tables are $135 each with prior approval.